boris2289/ABR_TEAM/README.md

 Our project on Django framework.

-Hello, here i uploaded some code with description.
+Hello, here we uploaded some code with description.
 This project helps to download videos from YouTube after inserting link.

 This READMI file will introduce you to registration and login processes.